skywind3000/quickmenu.vim/README.md

 ## Preface

 There are many keymaps defined in my `.vimrc`.
-Tired to check my `.vimrc` again and again when I forget some, so I made this `quickmenu` plugin which can be fully customized:
+Getting tired to check my `.vimrc` again and again when I forget some, so I made this `quickmenu` plugin which can be fully customized:

 - Well formatted and carefully colored to ensure neat and handy.
 - Press `<F12>` to popup `quickmenu` on the right, use `j` and `k` to move up and down.